 - Bad Future: In a truly bad one, he is the ruler of a post-apocalyptic Earth.

-- Broken Pedestal: To Faora, Vala and the other Kandorians.
+- Broken Pedestal: To Faora, Vala, and later the other Kandorians.

-- Cloning Blues: Trapped on Earth, with memories he doesn't fully understand and a mission he can't fullfill.
+- Cloning Blues: Created with memories he doesn't fully understand and a mission he can't fulfill.